HakimiX/BusinessIntelligence/Assignment1/Assignment1.md

 ```

-The **run()** function is intended to run the code.
+The **run()** method is intended to run the code.
 It indicates where to fetch the data and uses the various functions to fetch data, calculate prices, generate files (csv, png) and prints average price